General terms and conditions with customer information

 - Alternative dispute resolution

-- by sending the customer a written order confirmation or an order confirmation in text form (fax or e-mail), whereby the receipt of the order confirmation by the customer is decisive, or
+- by sending the customer a written order confirmation or an order confirmation in text form (fax or e-mail), in which case the receipt of the order confirmation by the customer shall be decisive, or

-- by delivering the ordered goods to the customer, whereby the receipt of the goods by the customer is decisive, or
+- by delivering the ordered goods to the customer, in which case the receipt of the goods by the customer is decisive, or

-If there are several of the aforementioned alternatives, the contract is concluded at the time at which one of the aforementioned alternatives occurs first.
-The period for accepting the offer begins on the day after the offer is sent by the customer and ends at the end of the fifth day following the sending of the offer.
-If the seller does not accept the customer’s offer within the aforementioned period, this is deemed to be a rejection of the offer, with the result that the customer is no longer bound by his declaration of intent.
+If several of the aforementioned alternatives exist, the contract shall be concluded at the time when one of the aforementioned alternatives occurs first.
+The period for the acceptance of the offer begins on the day after the sending of the offer by the customer and ends with the expiry of the fifth day following the sending of the offer.
+If the Seller does not accept the Customer's offer within the aforementioned period, this shall be deemed to be a rejection of the offer with the consequence that the Customer shall no longer be bound by its declaration of intent.

-3.3 Here you will find the cancellation policy: https://www.liquidbeam.de/widerrufsbelehrung/
+3.3 Here you can find the cancellation policy: https://www.liquidbeam.de/widerrufsbelehrung/